Last year, Diane Sammons went to see her doctor about an ulcer on her left heel. The doctor took one look at the infected wound and called 911.

 And once an infection or open wound takes hold, it can threaten the viability of a foot or limb.
 So Conte and Reyzelman see education as the first line of defense in saving limbs, telling patients to inspect their feet visually every time they take their shoes off, and to dutifully tend to wounds.
 But often the two don’t see a patient until a wound has progressed or become infected.

-In the clinic, where there are three podiatrists and four vascular surgeons, patients are assessed concurrently by doctors from both specialties.
+In the clinic, where there are three podiatrists and four vascular surgeons, patients are assessed concurrently by doctors from both specialties – a situation that is made possible by the co-location of the specialties at the Parnassus Heights campus.
 The doctors determine the degree of vascular disease and the severity of the foot wound, and make a treatment plan with the patient.
 A premium is placed on aggressive control of infection and insuring adequate blood flow.

 The plan involves wound care and may also include a vascular procedure such as balloon angioplasty or stenting to open blood vessels.
 More severe cases may call for major vascular surgery (bypass grafts) or advanced wound care, which speeds healing.
 Some patients are also given special shoes or braces that take pressure off the feet.
 Patients are followed closely – often weekly – to determine progress and treatment plans altered if there appears to be a stall in the healing or worsening of signs or symptoms.